-A graham cracker crust will fall apart and crumble under this wet filling, so I don’t suggest making that swap.
-Stick with the shortbread crust for this recipe.
+A graham cracker crust will fall apart and crumble under this wet filling, so I suggest sticking with the shortbread crust for this recipe.
 If you wish to use a graham cracker crust, make these lemon blueberry cheesecake bars instead.

 The shortbread crust dough is thick and a little greasy– don’t be nervous if it looks a little wet.
 Press it tightly into your pan and pre-bake it before adding the filling.

 Creamy Lemon Tart Filling

 You need one 14 ounce (weight) can of full-fat sweetened condensed milk, lemon juice and zest, and 1 egg yolk.
 That’s it.
 Fresh lemon juice is best.
 Here is a wonderful juicer if you don’t have one and if you need a recommendation for a zester, I use and love this one.

 Spread the filling into the pre-baked crust.